JXIong15/04-codequiz/README.md

 * Created buttons for each choice and compared the user answer to the correct answer.
 * Created an array to store objects for the user's information: username, userScore, and userTime from the current session.

+## Incomplete Tasks

+* Could not figure out how to get my submit button to pass the value into a username variable.
+After troubleshooting with various LAs, I ultimately gave up once my submit button quit doing anything.
+I had gotten it to the point of bringing me to the high score page, but the recent LA instructed that I should make the submit button it's own function.
+Now, the submit button does not work.
+* Could not figoure out how to make the high scores ranking display, though that's mainly because I have nothing to display.
+Because I am unable to move past the submit button, then I cannot test my high scores.
+    * I know I could've made pseudo inputs, but at this point, I have spent more than 40 hours on this assignment.
+I am burnt out and ready to move on.

 ## Website Images
 * Start Page: